 Keep in mind that this year's theme is “Fabricating the Commons,” looking at how we can produce and share knowledge and tools based on peer production to create a sustainable future for everyone.

 Want to share your initiatives?
-Use the link below to propose a project!
+Use the link below to submit a project!

 If you want to lead a workshop during the Fab Festival, write to us at [email protected]

-Please fill the following information to apply as a volunteer during the FAB16 event.
-This is an opportunity for you to be in the biggest Digital Fabrication event of the world.
-Interested in volunteering?
+This is an opportunity for you to be a part of the biggest Digital Fabrication event in the world!